The Preston Castle Foundation's

 Administrative Assistant

-I was born in San Francisco, but moved to Ione at age 3 when my Dad was hired as a Parole Agent for The Preston School of Industry.
-I attended school in Ione, then struck out on my own for a number of years before moving back to Ione.
-I got a job with the Amador County Office of Education as an Instructional Assistant for Special Education.
+I was born in San Francisco but moved to Ione at age 3 when my dad was hired as a Parole Agent for The Preston School of Industry.
+I have lived the majority of my life in Ione and have always been intrigued by the Castle.

 Donna Munson